We offer significant discounts for monthly payments, speak to the class instructor.

-The Kung Fu Nam Pai Chuan school in Palmerston North has been open since 1996 under the direction of Sigung.
-Sigung has over 40 years martial arts experience.
+The Kung Fu School in Palmerston North has been open since 1996 under the direction of Sifu.
+Sifu has over 40 years martial arts experience.
 He runs a balanced class where he knows the importance of working hard but also having fun while you train.

 The Palmerston North club has now grown in size and attracts many new students due to word of mouth.
-The school is the epicentre of Nam Pai Chuan in the Asia Pacific region.
-Since Sigung started teaching here we have had 12 schools open nationwide as well as schools open in Australia and Japan.
+Since Sifu started teaching here we have had 23 schools open throughout New Zealand.

-We have a precept and tenet in Shaolin Gao Can Mun Nam Pai Chuan which espouses that as individuals we should learn always, lifelong learning if you like.
+I believe as individuals we should continuously develop, lifelong learning if you like.
 I have always felt that this is an important tenet to ensure as individuals we try to get as much out of ourselves as possible.

 In my twenties I did a degree in education from a university in England.
 In My thirties I obtained a Masters honours degree in education from a New Zealand university.
 In my forties I completed a PhD in education from an Australian university.
 These international degrees were undertaken part time whilst being married and raising a family of four children.
-I have spent the last eighteen years working at a university in New Zealand teaching others how to teach.
-I also proudly hold a fifth degree black belt in Shaolin Gao Can Mun Nam Pai Chuan.
+I spent twenty years working at a university in New Zealand teaching others how to teach.

 Some might say I am an expert in both education and martial arts, so what have I learnt?

-If you believe, that you or your children would benefit from traditional martial arts training, I commend to you Shaolin Gao Can Mun Nam Pai Chuan.
-It has been great for me and my family.
+If you believe, that you or your children would benefit from traditional martial arts training, I commend to you The Kung Fu School New Zealand.